By: Adnan Zafar

 Karachi Circular Railway

-Pakistan Railways started the Karachi Circular Railway in 1964.
+Pakistan Railways started the Karachi Circular Railway in 1969.
 The aim was to provide better transportation facilities to the people of Karachi.
 People of Karachi liked it very much and thousands of them traveled daily.
 KCR earned half a million rupees in the first year alone and revenue continued to increased daily.
+In seventies when KCR was in peak 104 trains were run daily, of which 80 trains on main track and 24 trains ran on loop line.
 The transport mafia did not like it and tried to make KCR a failure.
-The infamous transport mafia contracted the KCR staff and made payments to fail KCR.
+The transport mafia contracted the KCR staff and made payments to fail KCR.
 The staff became lazy and corrupt and trains did not run on time.
 Ticket less travel became rampant as tickets were not checked.
 At last KCR trains got discontinued to a minuscule number in 1994 after incurring huge losses.
-After 1994 only one train ran and in 1999 KCR operations were completely discontinued.
+After 1994 only one train ran on loop line and in 1999 KCR operations were completely discontinued.

 Factors amounting to KCR Failure: